 - Dynamic Tracking on the contrary is more robust to variations, but less precise because errors in one frame may propagate to the next.

-Let’s conclude with this week’s takeaway: the strategy we recommend for tracking is to first look at how the object evolves in time: does its aspect change significantly?
-If not, try the Static Tracking first, possibly adding a couple of additional selections if needed.
-If that doesn’t work, just click on the drop-down menu and try the Dynamic Tracking, it will hopefully do the trick!
-If you are still unlucky, you can still add some manual selections every few frames to help the algorithm (even when it’s running in the Dynamic mode).
+Let’s conclude with this week’s takeaway.
+The strategy we recommend for tracking is to first look at how the object evolves in time.
+Does its aspect change significantly?
+If not, try the Static Tracking first.
+Possibly, add a couple of additional selections if needed.
+If that doesn’t work, just click on the drop-down menu and try the Dynamic Tracking.
+It will, hopefully, do the trick!
+However, if you are still unlucky, you can still add some manual selections every few frames to help the algorithm (even when it’s running in the Dynamic mode).

 We hope you enjoyed this week’s Tuesday Tip!
 Stay tuned and don’t miss the next ones!